Mark Caruthers holds a Bachelor's degree in Geography and History from the University of Arkansas (Fayetteville).

-The struggle for control of the Coral Sea was the first battle where neither side saw each other, and was the first major naval engagement in history between two carrier forces.
-The Japanese planned to capture Port Moresby, the capital of New Guinea, in order to provide a forward operating base for future attacks on the Australian mainland.
+The struggle for control of the Coral Sea was the first battle where neither side saw the other and was the first major naval engagement in history between two carrier forces.
+The Japanese planned to capture Port Moresby, the capital of New Guinea, to provide a forward operating base for future attacks on the Australian mainland.
 They were sure that ultimate victory was just within their grasp.
 Why not?
-In the past six months Japan's military had succeeded in one daring attack after another.
+Japan's military had succeeded in one daring attack after another in the past six months.

 The Japanese invasion of New Guinea was under the command of Vice-Admiral Shigeyosh.
-The plan was comprised of three convoys that were to advance out of Truk and Rabaul, then head to three different locations, the largest heading to Port Moresby and the others to set up sea-plane bases on the Island of Tulagi and in the Louisides Archipelago.
+The plan was comprised of three convoys to advance out of Truk and Rabaul, then head to three different locations, the largest heading to Port Moresby and the others to set up seaplane bases on the Island of Tulagi and in the Louisides Archipelago.

 Protecting these convoys was a covering force commanded by Rear-Admiral Goto Aritomo.
 Under his command were four heavy cruisers, one destroyer, and one light carrier, the Shoho.
-There would also be another a strike force including the two large carriers Shokaku and the Zuikaku along with two heavy cruisers.
-This would give the Japanese navy an over-whelming advantage over the Americans in the upcoming battle.
+There would also be another strike force, including the two large carriers, Shokaku and the Zuikaku, along with two heavy cruisers.
+This would give the Japanese navy an overwhelming advantage over the Americans in the upcoming battle.

-At this point in the war the United States decided implement a weapon of immense power given the proper code name "Magic".
-Colonel William Friedman, founder of the United State Signal Intelligence Service since 1922, one of the most talented living cryptanalysts gave American leaders the ability to read the cipher in which Japanese diplomatic signals were transmitted around the globe.
+At this point in the war, the United States decided to implement a weapon of immense power given the proper code name "Magic."
+Colonel William Friedman, founder of the United State Signal Intelligence Service since 1922, one of the most talented living cryptanalysis, gave American leaders the ability to read the cipher in which Japanese diplomatic signals were transmitted around the globe.
 It would literally give American generals a chance to look over the shoulders of their enemy.
 Magic was so black it wasn't declassified until forty years after the end of the Second World War.

-Not only had Friedman's team, which included his wife, cracked the cipher itself, by a remarkable technical feat machines were constructed on which enciphered Japanese signals could be returned to their text.
-By reading these communiques American leaders were now able to be one step ahead of the enemy.
-Once Japanese intentions were made clear, Admiral Chester Nimitz immediately sent an carrier task force to the Coral Sea to block the Japanese advance toward Australia completely catching them off balance.
+Not only had Friedman's team, including his wife, cracked the cipher itself, but by a remarkable technical feat, machines were constructed on which enciphered Japanese signals could be returned to their text.
+By reading this communique, American leaders could now be one step ahead of the enemy.
+Once Japanese intentions were clear, Admiral Chester Nimitz immediately sent a carrier task force to the Coral Sea to block the Japanese advance toward Australia, completely catching them off balance.